 On June 11, 2008, Prime Minister Stephen Harper stood up in the House of Commons and apologized for Canada's notorious residential schools system.
-The system removed young Aboriginal children from their families and sent them to schools often far from their communities — to strip them of their heritage and to force them to assimilate into the dominant culture.
+The system removed young Aboriginal children from their families and sent them to schools often far from their communities — to strip them of their heritage in an attempt to assimilate them into the dominant culture.
 As the Prime Minister stated in his apology, "There is no place in Canada for the attitudes that inspired the Indian residential schools system to ever again prevail."

 Each year since, June 11 has been commemorated as the National Day of Reconciliation: a day to remember a tragic chapter for First Nations people and the government's pledge to work with First Nations to undo the damage left by a cruel and inadequate school system.

-In commemoration of June 11, UFCW Canada is supporting the Our Dreams Matter Too campaign.
+In commemoration of the National Day of Reconcilation, UFCW Canada supports the Our Dreams Matter Too campaign.
 The campaign is led by the First Nations Child and Family Caring Society of Canada (FNCFCS) to bring culturally based equity for First Nations children.